sourabh9098/EDA_Car_Price/README.md

 - Converted categorical variables using encoding techniques
 - Prepared data for machine learning models

-## Machine Learning Model

-- Applied regression algorithms such as:
-  - Linear Regression

 ## Key Insights

-- Engine size and horsepower have a strong impact on car price
-- Vehicle size and weight influence pricing
+1 Engine size and horsepower have a strong impact on car price 2 Vehicle size and weight influence pricing
-- Fuel type and drive type also affect price variation
+3 Fuel type and drive type also affect price variation

 ## Tools Used